code-knayam/yt-code-knayam/V004 - Custom Checkbox/README.md

 # V004 : Custom Checkbox - Pure HTML /CSS

 Custom Checkbox a great User Interface design example.
 Increases user interaction and enhances user experience making your webpage more appealing and elegant.
 In this video, we are going to learn how to create a Custom Checkbox just like we see in Native UI.
+A great way to use this would be make your forms more interative or in settings pannel in your web app ( SPA or PWA ).

 Get the code at github -
 https://github.com/code-knayam/code-knayam/tree/master/V004%20-%20Custom%20Checkbox